urql-graphql/urql/docs/api/core.md

 This exchange is disabled in production and is based on the `mapExchange`.
 If you'd like to customise it, you can replace it with a custom `mapExchange`.

-### dedupExchange

-An exchange that keeps track of ongoing `Operation`s that haven't returned had a corresponding `OperationResult` yet.
-Any duplicate `Operation` that it receives is filtered out if the same `Operation` has already been received and is still waiting for a result.

 ### fetchExchange